-- In other cases, one has complete control of a ‘mutual’ bank account, and does not allow the other to have any access unless they ask or beg about it.
+- One has complete control of a ‘mutual’ bank account and does not allow the other to have any access unless they ask or beg about it.

 - One is paying for everything, and it is draining them financially, and/or affecting their life in a very negative way (financially wise).

-Each of the cases are very unhealthy, and can be damaging in a lot of aspects for the affected partner.
+Each of the cases is very unhealthy and can be damaging in a lot of aspects for the affected partner.
 It is unhealthy, it is toxic as long as such behavior continues in the relationship.

-This one correlates to dominance and controlling.
-It’s about one (or both) partner wanting the other to depend on them.
-Whether it is about their joy, happiness, emotional well-being, and so on:
+This correlates to dominance and control.
+It’s about one (or both) of the partners wanting the other to depend on them.
+Whether it is about their joy, happiness, or emotional well-being.

-- One of the partners can’t stand the fact that the other is enjoying something without them.
+- Your partner can’t stand the fact that you’re enjoying something without them;

 - A toxic partner finds direct, or indirect ways to say “You need me, you can’t do this or that without me.
 You’re incapable of it.”